Paraganglioma: Classification

 Paragangliomas originate from paraganglia in chromaffin-negative glomus cells derived from the embryonic neural crest, functioning as part of the sympathetic nervous system (a branch of the autonomic nervous system).
 These cells normally act as special chemoreceptors located along blood vessels, particularly in the carotid bodies (at the bifurcation of the common carotid artery in the neck) and in aortic bodies (near the aortic arch).

 Accordingly, paragangliomas are categorised as originating from a neural cell line in the World Health Organization classification of neuroendocrine tumors.
 In the categorization proposed by Wick, paragangliomas belong to group II.
 Given the fact that they originate from cells of the orthosympathetic system, paragangliomas are closely related to pheochromocytomas, which however are chromaffin-positive.

 Gallium-68 DOTATATE PET/CT imaging modality may be used to confirm the presence of a paraganglioma.

+Biospy as an important backup tool for diagnosis

+Current guidelines recommend against performing biopsy — whether core needle biopsy or fine needle aspiration — in patients with phaeochromocytoma and paraganglioma (PPGL), primarily due to concerns about life-threatening complications arising from catecholamine release.
+However, a large international, multicentre, retrospective study has now provided empirical evidence challenging this blanket restriction.
+Zhang et al. reported the mortality and morbidity of serious catecholamine-related complications among 234 biopsy events: mortality was 0·9% (95% CI 0·0–5·1) across 106 biopsies, and morbidity was 1·7% (95% CI 0·5–4·3) across 233 biopsies.
+These findings call into question the current guideline recommendation to avoid biopsy in all PPGL patients, instead supporting a personalised, risk–benefit-based approach to patient selection.
+This is particularly relevant for patients with metastatic PPGL harbouring unresectable tumours, in whom biopsy-derived tissue can enable multi-omics profiling to identify potential therapeutic targets.

 Treatment

 The main treatment modalities are surgery, embolization and radiotherapy.
 Treatment depends on a variety of factors, including patient symptoms, as well as tumor size and location.